‘Sports Illustrated’ Model Camille Kostek Rocks Revealing Bikini In Sultry Black-And-White Beach Snap

-Camille Kostek sent temperatures soaring on her Instagram page this week when she shared a smoking hot new photo that is proving hard to be ignored.
+Camille Kostek sent temperatures soaring on her Instagram page this week when she shared a smoking hot new photo that is proving hard to ignore.

-The sultry black-and-white snap was shared on Tuesday and was an instant hit with the Sports Illustrated: Swimsuit Edition model’s 722,000 followers on the social media platform.
-The shot was captured on a beautiful beach, and saw the 27-year-old peering through her blond tresses off into the distance with a sultry gaze.
+The sultry black-and-white snap was shared on Tuesday and was an instant hit with the Sports Illustrated: Swimsuit Issue model’s 722,000 followers on the social media platform.
+The shot was captured on a beautiful beach and saw the 27-year-old peering through her blond tresses off into the distance with a sultry gaze.

 Camille sizzled in her barely-there two-piece that did way more showing than covering up.
-The set included a tiny, bralette-style top with unique buckle shoulder straps that were adorned with metal eyelet studs.
-It also boasted a daringly low scoop neckline that was hardly enough to contain her voluptuous assets and left plenty of cleavage well within eyesight.
+The set included a tiny bralette-style top with unique buckle shoulder straps that were adorned with metal eyelet studs.
+It also boasted a daringly low scoop neckline that was hardly enough to contain her voluptuous assets and left her cleavage well within eyesight.
 Her followers, however, hardly seemed bothered by the NSFW display.

-Completing the model’s beach-day ensemble was a pair of high-cut bikini bottoms that teased a glimpse of Camille’s toned legs and pert derriere.
-It featured the same buckle design along its curved waistband, which the babe was captured adjusting on her hips.
+Completing the model’s beach-day ensemble was a pair of high-cut bikini bottoms that teased a glimpse of her toned legs and pert derriere.
+It featured the same buckle design along its curved waistband, which the babe adjusted on her hips.
 This drew attention to Camille’s flat midsection and abs, which she is far from shy about showing off.

 No accessories were added to Camille’s look, allowing her flawless physique to take center stage.
 Her long hair spilled messily around her shoulders and in front of her face in beachy waves, and she opted for a minimal amount of makeup that made her natural beauty and freckles shine.

 It wasn’t long before fans started taking notice of the Sports Illustrated cover girl’s latest Instagram post.
-After just 45 minutes of going live, the snap has racked up more than 13,000 likes — and that number continues to grow by the second.
-Dozens took their admiration a step further and left compliments in the comments section of the upload as well.
+After just 45 minutes of going live, the snap has racked up more than 13,000 likes, while dozens took their admiration a step further and left compliments in the comments section of the upload as well.

 “You look so beautiful Camille,” one person wrote.